 First 2 Weeks: My Hair Is Shinier and Lighter

 Okay, so after washing my hair 5 times now, just using baking soda, what results do I see?
 My hair is shinier and looks lighter.

 I'm finding it is much easier to rinse my hair after washing it.

-3rd and 4th Weeks: Hair Is Even Shinier!
+3rd and 4th Weeks: My Hair Is Even Shinier

 Wow!
-The baking soda must still be removing built up gunk.
+The baking soda must still be removing built-up gunk.
 I've never seen my hair this shiny.
-I haven't washed it for almost a week and it is in great shape.

 1–2 Years Now

-I've become so used to using baking soda now to wash my hair, I never give it a thought.
-I simply keep a box in my bathroom beside my jug.
+I've become so used to using baking soda now to wash my hair, I never give it a second thought.
+I simply keep a box of Arm and Hammer baking soda in my bathroom beside my jug.